AWielguszewski/create-react-app-typescript/README.md

 ## About

 This is a variation of the 'create react app' with custom scripts and template.
-Full `Progressive Web App (PWA)` integration is implemented in this project with offline-first strategy, custom splash screen, icons and configurable service worker.
+Full `Progressive Web App (PWA)` integration is implemented in this project with offline-first strategy, custom splash screen, icons, configurable service worker and full support for Web Push Notification API.

 <img alt="screen" src="screen.png">